erikaduan/r_tips/tutorials/p-sql_to_r_workflows/p-sql_to_r_workflows_part_2.md

                tidyverse,
                odbc,
                DBI,
-               Rcpp)
+               Rcpp,
+               glue)
 ```

 # Introduction

-The second part of my tutorial series about SQL to R workflows is mainly
+The second part of my tutorial series on SQL to R workflows is mainly
 focused on breaking down differences between SQL and R syntax.
 It also
 contains a rehash of Emily Riederer’s excellent [blog
 post](https://emilyriederer.netlify.app/post/sql-r-flow/) on designing
 flexible workflows for SQL to R projects.
-We will be using the SQL
+We will also be using the SQL
-database(s) we set up in the [first
+database we set up in the [first
 tutorial](https://github.com/erikaduan/r_tips/blob/master/tutorials/p-sql_to_r_workflows/p-sql_to_r_workflows_part_1.md)
 for the exercises below.